-Rule 10: Overtime
+Rule 9: Overtime

 - 1. In regular season play, if the score is tied at the end of regulation play, the game will remain tied, and no overtime will be played. - 2.
-In the playoff tournament games, 2, 5-minute golden goal overtime periods will be played before the penalty kick procedure (Rule 10) will be used. - a.
+In the playoff tournament games, two five-minute sudden victory overtime periods will be played before the penalty kick procedure stated below will be used. - a.
 A possession decision before the start of the overtime period will determine possession or choice of side.

-Rule 11: Overtime Penalty Kicks
+Rule 10: Overtime Penalty Kicks

 - 1. If the score is tied after overtime is completed, the winner will be determined by a penalty kick tiebreaker as follows: - 2.
-The winner of the coin toss/rock, paper, scissors may elect to kick first or last.
+The winner of the coin toss may elect to kick first or last.
 Each team will select 5 players to participate in the shootout.
-Only players on the court at the end of the overtime period will be eligible to take part in the tiebreaker. - 3.
+Only players on the field at the end of the overtime period will be eligible to take part in the tiebreaker. - 3.
 If at the end of the match and before the kicks start to be taken from the penalty mark, one team has a greater number of players than its opponents, it must reduce its numbers to equate with that of its opponents and the team captain must inform the referee of the name and number of each player excluded.
 Any player thus excluded may not participate in kicks.
 For example, if one has 8 players and the other has 7 players, both teams may only have 7 players eligible to participate in the shootout as kickers. - 4.
-All players on the court at the end of the overtime period are eligible to serve as the goalkeeper.
+All players on the field at the end of the overtime period are eligible to serve as the goalkeeper.
 Once a goalkeeper has been designated, they may not be replaced.
 Goalkeepers are eligible to be kickers, as well. - 5.
 The kicks will be taken as normal penalty kicks.
 The player taking the kick must use one fluid motion. - 6.
 The goalkeeper must stay on the goal line until the ball is kicked. - 7.
 The shooter cannot play the ball again once the ball is touched. - 8.
 Each team will take an initial series of five kicks alternately.
 The team scoring the greater number of goals will be declared the winner. - 9.
-If the score is still tied after each team has taken five kicks, the remaining players on the court will shoot in a sudden death manner until a winner is declared.
-No shooter may be repeated until all players that were on the court at the end of regulation have kicked.
+All goals scored during the tie-breaking procedure will count as one goal, regardless of the gender of the player taking the kick. - 10.
+If the score is still tied after each team has taken five kicks, the remaining players on the field will shoot in a sudden death manner until a winner is declared.
+No shooter may be repeated until all players that were on the field at the end of regulation have kicked. - 11.
+In championship finals games, two 5-minute sudden death overtime periods will be played before the penalty kick procedure stated above will be used.

-Rule 12: Substitutions
+Rule 11: Substitutions